Featherpay/.github/profile/README.md

 A common misconception worth correcting up front: **Stellar's fee is not the bottleneck for a $1 tip funded by a card.** Card network and processor fees (often 30¢ plus a percentage) dominate the cost stack at that size — Stellar's near-zero fee only delivers its promise once the fiat-processing side is accounted for.

-Featherpay addresses this by **batching**: individual tips are recorded immediately in the internal ledger (so creator balances update in near-real-time from the user's perspective), while the underlying on-chain settlement and fiat conversion are pooled across a short window and executed in fewer, larger transactions.
-This is what actually makes "near-zero fees" true in practice, not just in theory.
+Featherpay addresses this in two layers.
+First, individual tips are recorded immediately in the internal ledger, so creator balances update in near-real-time from the user's perspective, regardless of what's happening on-chain.
+Second, the **fiat-side** conversion and off-ramp operations are pooled across a short window to reduce processor overhead — this is where most of the cost savings actually come from at micropayment scale.
+On-chain settlement itself happens **per tip**, via a signed call into the `TipRouter` contract, since the contract requires each tipper's individual authorization; this is fine because Stellar's own transaction fee is already a fraction of a cent, batching or not.
+The atomicity the contract provides — tip and fee split succeeding or failing together — is worth more than pooling on-chain calls would save.

 ## Security